okta/okta-auth-js/docs/migrate-from-authn-to-idx.md

 // status = IdxStatus.SUCCESS
 ```

 > The `authn` API is still supported.
 IDX is _not_ a drop-in replacement for `authn`.
 It's a more sophisticated protocol.
-Both APIs can be used to build authencation flows.
+Either API can be used to build authencation flows.
 However if you're looking to ultitize features of [OIE](https://developer.okta.com/docs/concepts/ie-intro/), like passwordless authentication, you'll have to build on top of IDX

 ## Getting Started